tshort/mdpad-docs/content/_index.md

 update almost immediately after you save a page.
 Modern text editors will display the JavaScript portion of the Markdown file with nice syntax highlighting to make code editing nice.
-While *mdpad" is touted as a "one-file" approach, you can of course keep your JavaScript in a separate file and load it with a script tag.
+While *mdpad* is touted as a "one-file" approach, you can of course keep your JavaScript in a separate file and load it with a script tag.

 ### Related work